MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 # Executing an attack

-This **Lateral Movement Playbook** explains the process of using real-world, publicaly available hacking and attack tools against the lateral movement path threat detections and security alerts services of Azure ATP.
+This **Lateral Movement Playbook** explains the process of using real-world, publicly available hacking and attack tools against the lateral movement path threat detections and security alerts services of Azure ATP.

 Other stages of the Azure ATP Attack Simulation Playbook: